Blog

 As the vendor of the Google Analytics in Confluence app — which allows you to track Atlassian Confluence usage in Google Analytics and then view reports within Confluence — we are often asked to extend the product to allow Google Analytics reports for external websites to be viewed within Confluence Cloud.

-Google Data Studio allows you to quickly build custom reports for Google Analytics and share them as publicly or privately as you require.
-Our product Google Data Studio in Confluence allows you to simply and easily embed these reports from Google Data Studio within Confluence Cloud.
+Looker Studio allows you to quickly build custom reports for Google Analytics and share them as publicly or privately as you require.
+Our product Looker Studio in Confluence allows you to simply and easily embed these reports from Looker Studio within Confluence Cloud.

-The video below shows you how to build a custom Google Analytics dashboard or report in Google Data Studio and then embed that report within an Atlassian Confluence page using the new Google Data Studio in Confluence app.
+The video below shows you how to build a custom Google Analytics dashboard or report in Looker Studio and then embed that report within an Atlassian Confluence page using the new Google Data Studio Looker Studio in Confluence app.

-We'd love you to try out Google Data Studio in Confluence by starting a 30 day trial.
+We'd love you to try out Looker Studio in Confluence by starting a 30 day trial.

 Video transcript

-In this video you will find out how to build a custom Google Analytics report from scratch, in Google Data Studio, and then embed that report within an Atlassian Confluence page.
+In this video you will find out how to build a custom Google Analytics report from scratch, in Looker Studio, and then embed that report within an Atlassian Confluence page.

 Before you begin, you will need the following: